NeCTAR-RC/nectar-training/package10/sections/openstackClients.markdown

 * **Mac OSX**:
     1. Install Python's package manager ***pip*** (unless you already have it). *pip* is a tool for easily installing and managing Python packages.
 It is recommended over *easy_install*.
 Python 2.7.9 and later include *pip* by default, so you may have *pip* already.
 Either of the three options work to get *pip*:
-        * If you have the homebrew package manager, *pip* installs together with the Python packages, and conveniently also installes the *setuptools* which you also need:
+        * If you have the homebrew package manager, *pip* installs together with the Python packages, and conveniently also installs the *setuptools* which you also need:
         ```brew install python```
         * If you don't have homebrew, the [official Python download](https://www.python.org/downloads/mac-osx/) of package 2.7.10 or later also installs *pip* (*Note*: Python 3 is *not* supported yet).
         * *Alternative:* if you already have Python, but not *pip*, you may use the ***easy_install*** command to install *pip* --- however there may be problems with running the clients when using this method.
 To install *pip* with *easy_install*: